sssshevchenko/movie-search/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Interface

+Here is 2 links - 'Home' and 'Favourites'.
+First link redirecting You to the main page of App and second link redirecting You to the page where You can find films, which You marked as Favourite.

+Also, here is a Search Bar which you can use to find some films etc...
+After you push 'Search' button it will redirect You to the page with films which match Your request.

+If You click on any film, You will be redirected to the page with detailed information of film.
+Also, here is a button which will add this film to Favourites by clicking it.